 8.)
 Watch the sunset at Ala Moana Beach Park

-Henry’s doesn’t look like anything too exciting from the outside but rest assured, you’ll be blown away by how good his ice cream is!
-It really is very special.
+Henry’s doesn’t look like anything too exciting from the outside but rest assured, you’ll be blown away by how good his ice cream is.

 9.)
 Grab a tipple at Waikiki Brewing Company